Beacons to supercharge your bar & restaurant marketing strategy

 Beacons are small battery-powered devices that use Bluetooth low energy signals to connect with other smart devices.
 When a Bluetooth-enabled device such as a smartphone or tablet comes in the range of a beacon, the two devices can communicate.

 With Google getting into the beacon game with Eddystone, customers do not even need downloaded apps!
-All they need is a Bluetooth enabled smartphone and Google Chrome installed on it.
+All they need is a Bluetooth enabled smartphone.
 Once in the proximity of a beacon, these smartphones receive push notifications about deals, offers and more.

 With beacons, make the dining experience a little more ENGAGING, and a lot more MEMORABLE